luoym-213/my_marl_transfer/README.md

 This work has been presented at the [Learning and Reasoning with Graph-Structured Reprsentations](https://graphreason.github.io/) workshop (https://graphreason.github.io/papers/29.pdf) at ICML, 2019 held in Long Beach, USA.

 ## Installation
+First install pytorch by conda:
+`conda install pytorch==2.4.1 torchvision==0.20.0 torchaudio==2.4.1 pytorch-cuda=12.1 -c pytorch -c nvidia`.
 See `requirements.txt` file for the list of dependencies.
-Create a virtualenv with python 3.5 and setup everything by executing `pip install -r requirements.txt`.
+Create a virtualenv with python 3.8 and setup everything by executing `pip install -r requirements.txt`.

 ## Examples